About Me

 In April 2015 BBC 4Extra broadcast one of my short stories entitled Through My Own Fault.
 This was originally broadcast on Radio 4 and on the World Service.

-For me, crime fiction must be more than just entertainment.
-It should be a morality tale for the modern age, holding up a mirror to ourselves and society.
-In its reflection, we should see the good in the human spirit and the depths to which it can plummet.
-It should illustrate the choices and struggles that stand between us and our better selves; and it should warn us how close we all stand to the edge of our own potential for evil.
+For me, crime fiction has many functions – as pure entertainment to bring us comfort away from everyday stresses, all the way up to being a morality tale for the modern age, holding up a mirror to ourselves and society.
+In its reflection, we may see the good in the human spirit and the depths to which it can plummet.
+A cosy crime might flatter our intellects as we sit with the central heating turned to max, while something nearer to the real world might illustrate the choices and struggles that stand between us and our better selves.

 My career and experience as an author